smd519/data-analytics-portfolio/Flight_Delay_Prediction_Dashboard/README.md

-# team114 - On-Time Aviation
+# On-Time Aviation

 'On-Time Aviation' is a machine learning based flight delay prediction dashboard," an innovative project that aims to develop an interactive dashboard to accurately predict flight delays for common routes.
+This was a groupd project (Team 114) for a graduate-level course (Visual Analytics).

 # How It Works